Uxtron-team/Uxtron-bot-docs/docs/docs_README.md

 ### Code block format (`this`)
 [] - a placeholder/variable<br />
-e.g: [your command] will be

-when you see the documentation include something like 'type in `/[specified command]`', it doesn't mean type in /[specified command].
+When you see the documentation include something like 'type in `/[specified command]`', it doesn't mean type in '/[specified command]'.
 It means type the 'specified command'.

 > WIP